storacha/specs/w3-aggregation.md

     Authority-->>Storefront: receipt issued
 ```

-Once offer gets into `accepted` state, broker takes care of renewing deals.
+If the aggregate reaches the `accepted` state, the broker takes care of renewing deals.

-It is worth pointing out that Broker might request out of bound signature to Storefront to validate the terms of a deal.
+The broker MAY request an out of bound signature from the Storefront to validate the terms of a deal.

 ### Storefront can query state of the aggregate deals